ranjanistic/schemester/README.md

 ### Environment Variables*

 Create a .env file at root of the project.
 Use [.sample.env](/.sample.env) for environment variable keys.
+Set the SSH value of your choice.
+Other values will be discussed in next steps.

 ### Setup configuration keys*

-A config.json with keys is required for the application to run, and the following command will help you set that up automatically.
+A .env file with keys is required for the application to run, and the following command will help you set that up automatically.

 ```bash
 npm run newconfig
 ```

-The CLI interface will ask you for your raw keys (unmasked), and will mask them in config/config.json using the SSH key provided by you in .env file as an environment variable ([set that up](#environment-variables) in previous step first before doing this).
+The CLI interface will ask you for your raw keys (unmasked), and will mask some of them in config/config.json using the SSH key provided by you in .env file as an environment variable ([set that up](#environment-variables) in previous step first before doing this).

-You can run this command anytime to update any of your configuration keys.
+After finishing, you'll find a config.json file [here](config/config.json), and from that file, copy and paste the values of keys into your local .env file, and/or elsewhere as environment variables, with keys from [.sample.env](.sample.env) & values from [config/config.json](config/config.json).

-**IMPORTANT: After config.json is generated, follow [.sample.env](.sample.env) to create environment variables by copying them from the config.json, for the project, for production environment, or wherever you'll need them.
-Then, use ```npm run config``` to autogenerate config.json from your environment variables, effectively in production environment.
-This command won't work in other environments.**
+**IMPORTANT: After config.json is generated, follow [.sample.env](.sample.env) to create environment variables by copying their values from the [config.json](config/config.json) (except SSH, which is your own project secret), in the project root in .env file, or for production environment, or wherever you'll need them.**

+You can run this command anytime to update any of your configuration keys, but it will only update in [config/config.json](config/config.json).
+You'll still have to manually update your keys in environment variables elsewhere (including the .env file you created locally).

 ### Local MongoDB database